How Much Does a U-Haul Really Cost? We Found Out.

 No, you don’t have to buy insurance of any kind to rent a U-Haul.

-Here’s the thing though.
-While you’re statistically in the clear, U-Haul’s policies are perfectly crafted to screw you if absolutely anything were to go wrong.
+Here’s the thing: While you’re statistically in the clear, U-Haul’s policies are perfectly crafted to leave you on the hook if absolutely anything were to go wrong.

-• You are responsible for damages even if it’s not your fault, including things like vandalism
+• You’re responsible for damages, even if it’s not your fault, including things like vandalism.

-• Some stores told us you have to pay U-Haul the exact moment you return the vehicle for any and all damages, while others told us it goes through insurance — so, uh, probably ask
+• Some stores told us you have to pay U-Haul the exact moment you return the vehicle for any and all damages, while others told us it goes through insurance — so you should probably ask when you rent the truck what your location’s policies are.

 U-Haul Equipment